Pool Provides a Showcase for Up-and-Comers and Indies

 UBM’s Pooltradeshow has always been a venue for independent and up-and-coming apparel and accessories brands.
 The Aug.
 14–16 show at the Mandalay Bay Convention Center returned to its prime location next to Project near the shuttle bus drop-off.

 This season, Pool Show Director Jason Peskin said there were several new features, including merchandising displays to show how buyers can add Pool exhibitors’ product to their stores.
 The show also produced daily “happenings” such as live music and custom-apparel demos.
-There was also a new section within Pool’s cash-and-carry section, called Outpost, for brands on the verge of being large enough to show among the main exhibitors at Project.
+There was also a new incubator section within Pool’s cash-and-carry section, called Outpost, for brands on the verge of being large enough to show among the main exhibitors at Project.
 Organizers described Outpost brands as "contemporary in design at a more premium price point."

 This was the first time at Pool for the Las Vegas–based, minimalist-inspired officewear brand OB Story.